mariafh/d3js_Visualization_Mandatory/README.md

-# COVID-19 in Spain: Evolution between two dates
+# COVID-19 in Spain: Comparing affected cases between two different dates

  - Circles are placed in every region with
 people affected by COVID-19.